How to set up SMS marketing in the USA and Canada?

 Step 1 – Register a brand

 The brand is the company that your end-user believes they’re receiving messages from.
-We’ll need your official company details and your GetResponse Customer Experience Engineer will reach out whenever certain company information is missing.
+We’ll need your official company details and your GetResponse Customer Experience Manager will reach out whenever certain company information is missing.

 The cost of registering one brand is a $5 one-time fee, however this might increase in the future based on the local carrier charges.

 Each of your SMS campaigns should have a specified use case and you need to provide sample messages.
 This will influence your allowed throughput (defined by network operators).
 Each campaign will have an additional setup and subscription fee that is usually $30/mo.

 You can have a couple of campaigns per brand.

 For each brand, you will need to specify a unique use case and provide a sample of the message content.
 A campaign cannot serve two use cases, but you can provide up to five examples of the messaging that the campaign will send.

 Each campaign requires assigning a unique phone number that you will need to purchase or port.